BlakeCLewis/PILN/README.md

 	+ $1/each on amazon, using 3 of 8 channels;
 - Deltrol 20852-81 relays
 	+ 1 for each segment of kiln, 3 for my kiln
-	+ This is equivelent to relay Skutt uses to switch sections/zones (Skutt model is SPDT, this is same series but DPDT),
+	+ This is equivalent to relay Skutt uses to switch sections/zones (Skutt model is SPDT, this is same series but DPDT),
 	+ $17.50 each and about that much for shipping (https://www.galco.com/buy/Deltrol-Controls/20852-81);
 - 12V power supply
 	+ converts 120vac to 12vdc,